pcriv/smuggle/README.md

 # Smuggle

 Is a gem to manage exports with ease, separating the logic from the models, resulting in a much cleaner codebase.
 Easy to use, with familiar structure.

-**The Smuggler gem is not dependent on Rails**
-You can use it on ActiveRecord models, as well as plain ruby objects and hashes.
+**Smuggle is not dependent on Rails**, you can use it on ActiveRecord models, as well as plain ruby objects and hashes.

 ## Installation

 Add this line to your application's Gemfile: